AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 >[!IMPORTANT]
 >
+>The Package Manager UI might return an **undefined** error message if a package takes longer than 10 minutes to install.
+>This is not due to an error with the installation, but to a timeout that Cloud Service has for all requests.
->Package Manager UI might return an **undefined** error message if a package takes longer than 10 minutes to install.
-Do not retry the installation if that happens, because it is proceeding correctly in the background and some conflicts could be introduced by multiple concurrent import processes.
+>Do not retry the installation if you see such an error.
+The installation is proceeding correctly in the background.
+If you do restart the installation some conflicts could be introduced by multiple concurrent import processes.

 For more details on how to manage packages for AEMaaCS, please review the document [Deploying to AEM as a Cloud Service](/help/implementing/deploying/overview.md) in the deploying user guide.